An Accurate Pentadiagonal Matrix Solution for the Time-Dependent Schr\"{o}dinger Equation: Cayley's form of evolution operator

 where $J$ is the dimension of the position grid.
-We now have a tridiagonal system of linear equations for $J-1$ unknown wave function values at time $t_{n+1}$.
-Usually, this is solved for $\psi^{n+1}$ by utilizing the Thomas algorithm (which is nothing but Gaussian elimination in a tridiagonal case).
+The matrix on the left is composed entirely of constants and the old wave function is stored in the column vector on the right, $\zeta$.
+The standard practice to solve such a system of linear equations is through the Thomas algorithm (which is nothing but Gaussian elimination in a tridiagonal case).